next-theme/theme-next-docs/source/docs/troubleshooting.md

 **Before submitting an Issue on GitHub, you can follow the steps below to debug:**

 If you get an error message from Hexo or your browser:
-* If the error comes from a Hexo plugin, such as hexo-enhancer, please submit an Issue to its GitHub repository.
+* If the error comes from a Hexo plugin, such as hexo-word-counter, please submit an Issue to its GitHub repository.
 * If the error comes from a third-party service, such as the Gitalk comment system, please submit an Issue to its GitHub repository.
 * Otherise, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.

 The following steps will help you determine the cause of the problem:
-* Execute `hexo clean`, clear the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader) - This may take some time to take effect.
+* Execute `hexo clean`, clear the browser cache and purge CDN cache (or disable all CDN services) - This may take some time to take effect.
 * Disable browser plug-ins or use other devices and browsers to test, because bugs may only occur in specific browsers.
 * Switch to another theme and check if the bug still exists (e.g. default theme landscape).
 In other words, prove that this is a bug of NexT, not Hexo.
 * Upgrade theme NexT to the latest version.